andrevidela/dev-notes/docs/Task Management/Open servers.md

   - [-] ~~6.7 Try out new lenses~~
     - [-] ~~6.7.1 try the dependent van-laarhoven~~
       - `Functor f => ((i : a) -> {0 b : a -> Type} -> f (b i)) -> (i : s) -> {0 t : s -> Type} -> f (t i)`
-  - [ ] 6.8 dependent lenses are morphisms between containers.
+  - [x] ~~6.8 dependent lenses are morphisms between containers.
 Comonads are morphisms between directed containers.
-Can we convert from one to the other?
+Can we convert from one to the other?~~
-    - [ ] 6.8.1 Implement directed containers
-    - [ ] 6.8.2 Directed containers morphisms as directed containers?
-    - [ ] 6.8.3 dependent lenses as directed containers?
-    - [ ] 6.8.4 directed containers as comonads
+    - Note: they are not directed containers but database might be
-  - [ ] 6.9 Refactor the `PathComp` Datatype do get rid of `Str` constructor and use product and sum and `String.Singleton` instead
+  - [x] 6.9 Refactor the `PathComp` Datatype do get rid of `Str` constructor and use product and sum ✅ 2022-03-27 and `String.Singleton` instead
-    - [ ] 6.9.1 remove the use of `Product` and `Sum` and replace it with a custom type with suitable parsing functions
+    - [x] 6.9.1 remove the use of `Product` and `Sum` and replace it with a custom type with suitable ✅ 2022-03-27 parsing functions
   - [x] 6.11 Take a look at Matteo's draft of the paper ✅ 2022-02-17
   - [x] 6.12 Allow dependent endpoints ⏫ ✅ 2022-03-14